SmartHealthX/ProstaTD/ivtdmetrics/README.md

 ## Acknowledgments

 This work is based on [ivtmetrics](https://github.com/CAMMA-public/ivtmetrics).
-The enhancements include global confidence ranking, handling of pseudo-detections when test set ground truth doesn't contain specific classes, 101-point interpolation, and various other corrections.
+The enhancements include global confidence ranking (video-level), handling of pseudo-detections when test set ground truth doesn't contain specific classes, 101-point interpolation, and various other corrections.

 ## Contact